juandalopez117/juandalopez117/README.md

    <li> :computer: Full-Stack web developer  </li>
    <li> :chart_with_upwards_trend: Mathematician </li>
    <li> ✨ I love programming ✨ </li>
-   <li> 🌱 I’m currently learning more mathematics and programming, focused to data, AI, and web development
+   <li> 🌱 I’m currently learning more mathematics and programming, focused on data, AI, and web development
-   <li>  I always search new ways to apply my knowlegdes in the solution of several problems,
+   <li>  Always I am looking for new ways to apply my knowlegdes in the solution of several problems,
-    combining the best of two profiles: the abstract mathematical thinking and the programming abilities related to web development. </li>
+    mixing the best of two profiles: the abstract mathematical thinking and the programming abilities related to web development. </li>
    <li> I like web development, data science and artificial intelligence, and mathematics.
 I like the relations between the areas earlier mentioned. </li>
-   <li> ⚡ Fun fact: as almost all programmer and mathematician, i love the coffeee ☕ 😃
+   <li> ⚡ Fun fact: as almost all programmer and mathematician, I love the coffee ☕ 😃
  </ul>
  </p>
 </div>